 • Extending the average life of clothes by just three months of use per item would lead to a 5-10% reduction in each of the carbon, water and waste footprints*

 Still not convinced about recycling your clothes?
 Profit that we receive from your donations is gift-aided to The Salvation Army to support its social welfare projects throughout the UK.
-We gift-aided £22.5 million between 2010 and 2013 alone, which shows how much value there can be in your old clothes!
+Between 2010 and the end of 2013 alone we gift-aided £29.5 million, which shows how much value there can be in your old clothes!

 For a downloadable fact sheet containing these facts and figures, click here.

 *WRAP’s Valuing Our Clothes report, July 2012: www.wrap.org.uk/content/valuing-our-clothes